Plan Your Perfect Day in Nashville

 Printers Alley

 Printers Alley is an exciting spot.
-If you are tired of the hustle and bustle of Broadway, the alley is just a 15-minute walk.
+If you are tired of the hustle and bustle of Broadway, the alley is just a 15-minute walk away.
 It got its name from the newspapers and publishers that occupied the buildings.
-During prohibition, it became known as the place to get illegal alcohol at places called speakeasies.
+During prohibition, it became known as the place to get illegal alcohol at speakeasies.

 Today, these bars and clubs still exist.
 During the 1970s and beyond, they became a place where musicians would learn to play.
 Performers like Jimmy Hendrix, Chet Atkins, Hank Williams, BB King, and more graced these stages.

-Several great restaurants and burlesque shows also happen in the famous Skulls Rainbow Room.
+Several great restaurants and burlesque shows are also held in the famous Skulls Rainbow Room.

 Musicians Hall of Fame & Museum